kuzudb/kuzu-blog/src/content/post/2025-06-25-enhancing-graph-rag-with-vector-search.md

 ```
 The code shown above gathers all the `name` property values for the `Symptom` node table and embeds them using
 an embedding model from the `sentence-transformers` library in Python.
 A new `symptoms_embedding` property
-is added to the existing node table, and the embeddings are bulk-ingested into the `Symptom` node table.
+is added to the existing node table, and the embeddings are bulk-ingested into the `Symptom` node table via Polars.
 A similar approach is followed to ingest embeddings for the `Condition` node table as well.
+If you're
+interested in the code that does this, you can find it [here](https://github.com/kuzudb/baml-kuzu-demo/blob/main/src/03_create_vector_index.py).

 Once the embeddings are in the Kuzu database, it's simple to create a vector index as follows: